vorachet/fuseki-c/README.md

-# 9KB SPARQL Query/Insert/Update C client for Jena Fuseki & Wikidata.org based on libcurl
+# Tiny SPARQL client (9KB) for Jena Fuseki based & Wikidata.org on libcurl

 "SPARQL user!
 What makes you happy?
 Beleive me, these small programs are the answer"